-2015’s day-long workshop featured speakers, a tour of restored barns, hands-on training, and sessions on barn condition assessment and stabilization.
+The workshop will feature speakers, hands-on training, and sessions on barn condition assessment and stabilization.
 Over the course of the day there will be a demonstration on how to craft a mortise and tenon joint using historic methods by workshop sponsor, New Energy Works Timberframers.
-Barn owners, historic preservationists, and the general public were invited, with no previous knowledge needed to have a good time.
-Snacks, beverages, and lunch were included in the registration fee.
+Barn owners, historic preservationists, and the general public are invited with no previous knowledge needed to participate.
+Snacks, beverages, lunch and parking are included in the registration fee.